Amanda-m-z/The-backpack-Shop/README.md

 Based on feedback and potential enhancements, the following improvements could make the project more robust and closer to production-ready:

 - **Standardize file and folder structure:** Ensure consistent naming conventions for files and imports to improve maintainability and cross-platform stability
 - **Enhance navigation robustness:** Replace fragile relative paths with consistent absolute paths or centralized routing helpers to prevent broken links
-- **Implement API er**